polipones/pod-hugo-main-website/content/posts/pod_o_gym/220724_operating_rules/index.md

 ---
 # Will be displayed at top of the page as main heading
-title: "Pod-O-Gym: Úprava provozního řádu a čištění tatami" # TODO
+title: "Pod-O-Gym: Úprava provozního řádu a čištění tatami"
 # Short post description
-description: "" # TODO
+description: "Aktualizace provozního řádu a čištění tatami v Pod-O-Gym."
-# author: "Matúš Priščák" # TODO
+author: "Matúš Priščák"
-tags: [Pod-O-Gym] # TODO
+tags: [Pod-O-Gym]

 # HideThisTranslation: true # Uncomment this if you don't want to link this translation of page in translations